Roswell (TV series): Season two

-The second part of Max and Liz's love story involves Liz's insecurities about getting in the way of the destined love between Max and Tess, even though Max assures her his heart only beats for her.
-This causes a rift between Tess and the rest of the gang, as she always feels unwanted.
-Right when Liz finally starts to believe Max will deny his destiny of being with Tess, a version of Max from the future (through time travel) called "Future Max" appears to Liz claiming they must find a way to get Max to fall out of love with Liz in order to save the future and the lives of everyone they know.
-This leads to a relationship between Max and Tess.
-Despite this, Liz maintains hope she and Max will one day be together.
+Much of Roswell's second season (commencing October 2000 on The WB) concerns the 'will they/won't they' love story between Max and Liz, now that Liz knows Max has an ancient destiny to be with Tess.
+While Max reassures Liz of his love for her, and while Tess feels ostracised from the teenage gang of friends, a new upset to this romance arrives in the form of "Future Max."
+A version of Max from a future timeline has used time travel to return to a point where he can refocus Max away from his crush on Liz and back to his destined relationship with Tess, to save all the characters from a dark future.
+Liz steps aside but maintains hope that she and Max will one day be together.

 The second season introduces the Skins, another alien race from Antar who have been searching for the alien hybrids since they hatched.
 Their mission is to locate and turn them over to Kivar, who is now king of Antar.
-It is revealed that Liz's new boss, Congresswoman Whitaker, is a Skin and her brother Nicholas is the leader of the Skins.
-Along with renegade Skin Courtney, a Crashdown Café waitress, who believes Michael, not Max, should have been in charge of Antar, the group travels to the town where Congresswoman Whitaker is from and discovers the entire town is inhabited by Skins and that the Skins are ready for the "Harvest".
+It is revealed that Liz's new boss, Congresswoman Whitaker (Gretchen Egolf), is a Skin and her brother Nicholas is the leader of the Skins.
+Along with renegade Skin Courtney (Sara Downing), a Crashdown Café waitress, who believes Michael, not Max, should have been in charge of Antar, the group travels to Congresswoman Whitaker's home town to discover it is inhabited entirely by Skins who are ready for the "Harvest".
 Skins unlike "The Royal Four" do not contain a mix of alien and human DNA.
 In order to survive Earth's climate they create husks (fake bodies) which last around 50 years.
 Skins are so called because once their husks start to reach the end of their shelf lives, they shed their skin.